ConfederacyOfGaia/Gaia/dms-guide.md

 ### Grung

 Introduce [grung](https://www.dndbeyond.com/monsters/grung) as a common recurring monster type, especially around the Sea of Fallen Stars.
 Small-sized amphibious frog humanoids, with druidic and elite variants, in a number of different colors.

+### Ignoble Races

+The ***ignoble races*** (kobolds, gnomes, dwarves, halflings, and goblins) are treated as legends by the human population, though those living far away from the major cities know that they are very real.
+The party will encounter these creatures as they travel farther from the cities.

 ### Wights